Retirement ages are currently a very hot topic... in more ways than one!

 So even if you subscribe to the idea of a mandatory retirement age it should, at least, have been increasing with life expectancy.

-As I was thinking about this mandatory age, I wondered when or why it was ever introduced?
+As I was thinking about this mandatory age, I wondered when or why it was never changed?

-My conclusion was that it is the kind of concept that could have been negotiated in a wage agreement with labor unions.
-"Unfortunately we cannot afford to give you the increase you're demanding but you can go on pension at 55" … a sort of two in the bush is worth one in the hand tactic!
+My conclusion is that for many uears it's been a negotiating cop out.
+"Unfortunately we cannot afford to give you the increase you're demanding but you can go on pension at age 55" … a sort of two in the bush is worth one in the hand tactic!

-And another question.
+And another question it raises.
 Isn't discrimination based on age unconstitutional in many countries?
 So what makes it acceptable for retirement?

-Mandatory retirement has spawned words such as semi-retirement or partial retirement which are as ludicrous as the idea of being semi or partially pregnant.
+Mandatory retirement has spawned words such as semi-retirement or partial retirement which are as ludicrous as the concept of being semi or partially pregnant.
 You either are or you aren't?
-These words being spawned for situations when you have been forced to retire because you reached the age but, for whatever reason, you choose, or have to, carry on working!
+These words have been spawned for situations when you have been forced to retire because you reached the age but, for whatever reason, you choose, or have to, carry on working!

 It is up to individuals to take responsibility for their own retirement finances.
-Relying on any government schemes could turn out to be a bad choice.
+Relying on government and corporate promises could turn out to be a bad choice.